Solicitors Act, R.S.O. 1990, c. S.15Skip to content

 Charge on property for costs

-34. (1) Where a solicitor has been employed to prosecute or defend a proceeding in the Ontario Court (General Division), the court may, on motion, declare the solicitor to be entitled to a charge on the property recovered or preserved through the instrumentality of the solicitor for the solicitor’s fees, costs, charges and disbursements in the proceeding.
+34. (1) Where a solicitor has been employed to prosecute or defend a proceeding in the Superior Court of Justice, the court may, on motion, declare the solicitor to be entitled to a charge on the property recovered or preserved through the instrumentality of the solicitor for the solicitor’s fees, costs, charges and disbursements in the proceeding.
 R.S.O.
 1990, c.
 S.15, s.
-34 (1).
+34 (1); 2006, c.
+19, Sched.
+C, s.
+1 (1).

 Conveyance to defeat is void